 Safety Features

-One of the main benefits of toddler beds is that they often come with built-in safety features, such as guardrails to prevent your child from falling out of bed.
+One of the main benefits of a toddler bed vs twin size bed is that they often come with built-in safety features, such as guardrails to prevent your child from falling out of bed.
 They are also closer to the ground, which can reduce the risk of injury if your child does fall out of bed.

 While twin beds are higher off the ground and don't typically come with guardrails, you can purchase separate safety rails to attach to the bed.
 Additionally, the larger size of a fire truck twin bed can make it less likely for your child to roll off the edge.